 Smart Cells has an HTA licence which covers testing, collection, import, processing, storage, release and export of cord blood cells and tissue.
 We have ISO9001:2015 certification.
 We participate in external quality assurance schemes with regard to our TNC and CD34 cell counting.
 As a company, we take ongoing quality assurance very seriously and have fully trained experienced staff who operate according to validated procedures : we are rigorous about validating and auditing all our critical practices, procedures and processes.

 With 28 years of experience in stem cell transplantation in the NHS, our Scientific Director is able to ensure that we work according to best practice in the field.
 (Dr. Ann Smith)

 Our Quality Assurance programme, regulatory compliance and state of the art laboratory procedures are supported and overseen by our Scientific Director, Laboratory Manager and Senior Quality Officer whose expertise is also available to clients directly or via the customer services team.

-Cord blood transplantation is a clinically effective form of treatment for many patients with cancer and blood diseases who need a stem cell transplant (1-3).
-To date over 30,000 patients have been treated with cord blood transplants (3).
+Cord blood transplantation is a clinically effective form of treatment for many patients with cancer and blood diseases who need a stem cell transplant and more recently, has become a relevant source of cells in regenerative medicine.